- Mainframes

 their largest clients.
 This shared

-resource pool has become a valuable asset for Cover-All clients. - Mainframe computers are cloud friendly: Today’s version of the mainframe computer is
+5. Mainframe computers are cloud friendly: Today’s version of the mainframe computer is

 equipped to handle the speed and security of high demand processing but also